Advanced Motor Fuels in Finland

 - Investigating and developing multiple power source propulsion systems, including hybrid technology demonstration.

 - Formulating novel combustion concepts and exhaust gas after-treatment technologies that achieve close to zero emissions.
-Different fuel options are investigated, including hydrogen in non-road applications.
+This focus area includes investigation of different fuel options, including hydrogen in non-road applications.

 - Developing a virtual sensor and control algorithm for increased powertrain efficiency and full deployment of renewable fuels.